 Don’t be fooled by the knock-offs - many guaifenesin tablets now exist that are not extended-release.
 The liquid Robitussin products aren’t any better.
 In fact, you’ll have to drink a gallon of that to equal the power of the tablets!

 If the congestion is severe, don’t be afraid to use saline nasal sprays or a neti-pot.
 We have a cool saline spray called Xlear, which contains xylitol.
 Xylitol prevents mucus and boogers from sticking.
 If you’re REAL brave, try the Xlear with pepper extract.

 When it comes to selecting an analgesic, I have a lot of people who want to go au naturale.
 A few thoughts on this…

 White willow bark and other herbs with analgesic properties are actually aspirin-like or aspirin derivatives.
 I’m of the opinion that aspirin should only be used as an antiplatelet medicine, as that’s it’s best indication.
 Aspirin carries too many liabilities to recommend it for more than that.

 Turmeric may prove useful here, as well as Boswellia or any of the others.
-As I discussed in our Inflammation webinar, they are working on the same pathways as NSAIDs like ibuprofen.
+As I discussed on my podcast Inflammation: The Silent Killer they are working on the same pathways as NSAIDs like ibuprofen.
 It may be smart to just use those since it’s just a short period of time and you need relief asap without spending the big buckaroos.

 Tylenol is avoided because of “liver”, as many people say.
 An organ is no reason to avoid an effective and safe option.
 Tylenol when used wrong can be a problem, like if you have cirrhosis, chronic alcoholism, or take more than the recommended amount of 4000mg daily.
 Experts recommend that older patients (over 65) and those who use Tylenol regularly limit to 3000mg a day.